Simonkrh/project-group6/protocol.md

 1. The client sends a "Turn OFF Actuator" command, which is encoded as `off:nodeId:actuatorId` in the socket, where nodeId and actuatorId are identifiers for the specific actuator.
-2. The server sends a "Actuator OFF" message to all the connected clients, which is encoded as `ACTUATOROFF:nodeId:actuatorId`.
+2. The server sends a "Actuator OFF" message to all the connected clients, which is encoded as `ACTUATOR_OFF:nodeId:actuatorId`.

+### Advertising Sensor Data

+When advertising sensor data:
+1. The node sends a "Sensor Data Advertisement" message, which is encoded as `SENSOR_DATA:nodeId;sensorType1=value1 unit1,sensorType2=value2 unit2,...` in the socket.

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.